 That’s the best part about the carnivals of Goa.
 It offers the visitors a chance to showcase their best attire in the festival.

 Honestly, I too didn’t know a lot of things about the attire of Goa before writing this blog.
-It is an insight and strength to what people can expect from the country.
+It is an insight and strength into what people can expect from the country.
 Goa too adds to the diversity in culture and traditional dress of India.
 These are just the names of some popular attire that you will get to see in today’s time.
 There are a lot of other things that are popular at the beach destination.
-So, when you visit here next time, don’t forget to try some of these attire too!
+So, when you visit here next time, don’t forget to try some of this attire too!

 Traditional dresses of Assam | Traditional dresses of Rajasthan

 Traditional dresses of Karnataka | Traditional dresses of Tamil Nadu